 There are sheet attributes that can be used for making a custom sheet order to manually control the order of sheets to be exported.
 There is also a checkbox for the sheet attribute “Appears in Sheet List” that can control whether the sheet appears in a sheet schedule (this is a default Revit parameter).

-There are also project and sheet parameters to allow a printed AEC Sheet Name to appear on the left hand side of the sheet (outside of the Border).
-See image below.